MakRamsey/JavaScript-Dashboard/README.md

-# Belly-Button_Challenge
+# JavaScript-Dashboard

-Greetings!
+Greetings,

-Welcome to the 'Belly-Button_Challenge' Repository.
-This challenge utilized JSON data to explore a belly button biodiversity dataset, which catalogs the microbes that colonize human navels and subsequently generate a JavaScript dashboard.
-The Repository structure is listed below:
+Welcome to the JavaScript Dashboard repository!
+This project utilized JavaScript, D3 and Plotly to explore and generate an interactive dashboard for a belly button biodiversity dataset, which catalogs the microbial levels that colonize human navels.

+**Repository Structure:**

----'index.html': html file utilizing .js file for page generation
+- "index.html": Index html file leveraging static/js/app.js file for page generation

----'samples.json': a .json file representing the dataset locally, although a URL was utilized within code
+- "samples.json": JSON file representing the dataset locally, although a URL was accessed within code

----'static': Repository containing a directory 'js' which contians the main JavaScript code for the dashboard ('app.js')
+- 'static': Directory containing 'js' which houses the main JavaScript code for the dashboard ('app.js')

-Please note: The dashboard can be viewed via a GitHub page at: https://makramsey.github.io/Belly-Button_Challenge
+Please note: The dashboard can be viewed via a GitHub pages at: https://makramsey.github.io/JavaScript-Dashboard/

-Cheers!
+Thanks!